jdevries3133/teacher_helper/README.md

 - student resides with
 - relationship to student

-These reports can be easily exported from OnCourse, and by passing them into this function, the helper class will be fully instantiated.
+These reports can be easily exported from OnCourse, and by passing them into this function, the helper class will be instantiated.

 ## Helper Class Methods

 ### find_nearest_match(self, student_names)

-Takes a list of student names and returns a list of Student instances which are a part of self.students().
-Asks for the user's help in the command line unless a single perfect match is found.
-Manipulations to these students will cascade.
+Takes a student name and returns a Student instances.
+Asks for the user input to confirm the nearest match if no exact match is found.

 <br />